sergio11/saborytv_android/README.md

 This architecture ensures that our application is well-structured, easy to maintain, and scalable, while adhering to best practices and design principles.

-## How It Works 🔄

-1. **Browse Recipes:** Navigate through a diverse collection of recipes categorized by cuisine, difficulty, and meal type. 📜🍝
-2. **Watch and Cook:** Select a recipe and follow along with video instructions displayed on your TV. 🎬🍲
-3. **Save and Share:** Save your favorite recipes and share them with friends and family. 💾📤

-## Getting Started 🚀

-1. **Install SaboryTV:** Download and install the app from the Android TV store. 🛒📥
-2. **Create an Account:** Set up your profile to start personalizing your recipe recommendations. 🖊️👤
-3. **Start Cooking:** Browse recipes, select a video, and get cooking! 🍽️👩‍🍳

 ## Contributing 🤝

 We welcome contributions to improve SaboryTV.
 If you have suggestions or find bugs, please open an issue on our GitHub repository.
 Pull requests are also welcome! 💡🔧